projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 hypercall which exits to the hypervisor handler.

-In the hypervisor, from a security perspective, it removes GPA->HPA mapping of secure world from EPT paging tables of both UOS non-secure world and even SOS VM.
-This is intended to disallow non-secure world and SOS to access the memory region of secure world for security reasons as previously mentioned
+In the hypervisor, from a security perspective, it removes GPA->HPA mapping of secure world from EPT paging tables of both User VM non-secure world and even Service VM.
+This is intended to disallow non-secure world and Service VM to access the memory region of secure world for security reasons as previously mentioned

 After all is set up by the hypervisor, including vCPU context